mit-orcd/orcd-docs-edit/docs/filesystems-file-transfer/transferring-files.md

 - You don't need to stay logged into Globus through the entire transfer
 - If your transfer is interrupted it will continue automatically where it left off once the connection is re-established

+The Engaging collection on Globus is called [MIT ORCD Engaging Collection](https://app.globus.org/file-manager?origin_id=ec54b570-cac5-47f7-b2a1-100c2078686f).

 To transfer data:

 1. **Log in:** Log into [Globus](https://www.globus.org/) with your MIT credentials.
-2. **Select your source and destination collections:** In the "File Manager" tab in each of the two "Collection" boxes search for the collections for the systems you want to transfer data between ([MIT ORCD Engaging Collection](https://app.globus.org/file-manager?origin_id=ec54b570-cac5-47f7-b2a1-100c2078686f) for Engaging, or see below for a full list of ORCD  Collections).
+2. **Select your source and destination collections:** In the "File Manager" tab in each of the two "Collection" boxes search for the collections for the systems you want to transfer data between ([MIT ORCD Engaging Collection](https://app.globus.org/file-manager?origin_id=ec54b570-cac5-47f7-b2a1-100c2078686f) for Engaging).
 To transfer data to or from your own computer you will need to set up Globus Connect Personal.
 Follow the instructions on the page for your system listed [here](https://docs.globus.org/globus-connect-personal/).
 3. **Navigate to your source and destination directories:** On the source side navigate to the source directory and select the files and/or directories you'd like to transfer.
 On the destination side navigate to the location where you'd like to copy your files
 4. **Select any additional settings:** Click on "Transfer and Timer Options" for additional settings, such as syncing new or changed files and scheduling recurring transfers.
 5. **Initiate the transfer:** Once you have selected the files and options you want, press the "Start" button on the source column.